 These DVDs also serve as great companions to the Rusty and Rosy Reading [link] software, which presents more songs, stories, and activities through interactive, personalized instruction.

 Power Reader DVDs: Second Grade

+Level 3

 Enhance your child’s reading skills through appealing stories and songs.
 The Power Reader DVDs will reinforce reading skills your child is learning, such as vocabulary, phonemic awareness, reading comprehension, grammar, punctuation, and more.
 Plus, the memorable stories will captivate your child, illustrating the mystery and fun of imagination.